davidinlou/davelouRaidCheck/README.md

 # davelouRaidCheck
 CotG raid report check

-This script scans your raid reports to extract raids with less than 100% carry, then presents you with a list of cities that need raids resetting.
-Requires TamperMonkey.
+This script scans your raid reports to extract raids with less than 100% carry, then presents you with a list of cities which need raids resetting.
+Requires TamperMonkey to work.

 ![alt text](https://raw.githubusercontent.com/davidinlou/davelouRaidCheck/master/dlch.png)